 If allowed by the preceptor and/or facility, PA students may enter information in the medical record.
 Preceptors should clearly understand how different payors view student notes as related to documentation of services provided for reimbursement purposes.
-Any questions regarding this issue should be directed to the clinical coordinator.
+Any questions regarding this issue should be directed to the Director of Clinical Education.
 Students are reminded that the medical record is a legal document.
 All medical entries must be identified as "student" and must include the PA student's signature with the designation "PA-S." The preceptor cannot bill for the services of a student.
 Preceptors are required to document the services they provide as well as review and edit all student documentation.
 Although student documentation may be limited for reimbursement purposes, students' notes are legal and are contributory to the medical record.
 Moreover, writing a succinct note that communicates effectively is a critical skill that PA students should develop.
-The introduction of EMRs (electronic medical records) presents obstacles for students if they lack a password or are not fully trained in the use of one particular institution's EMR system.
-In these cases, students are encouraged to hand-write notes, if simply for the student's own edification, which should be reviewed by preceptors whenever possible for feedback.
+If students are not allowed to use the EMR, they are encouraged to hand-write notes, if simply for the student's own edification, which should be reviewed by preceptors whenever possible for feedback.